Ensono/TestStack.Seleno.BrowserStack.SpecFlowPlugin/README.md

    }
 }
 ```
-- Behind the scenes the Nunit test generated will have has many test cases and test category as specified browser configurations.
+- Behind the scenes, TestStack.Seleno.BrowserStack.SpecFlowPlugin will generate the same result with a Nunit test class per feature and a test method per scenario which will have has many test cases and test categories as specified browser configurations.
 - If the scenario fails for any reason a API call is made to Browser stack API to notify the test has failed with whichever reason it had failed tool.
 Whether the scenario passed or fail then the browser host is automatically dispose notifying browser stack that the test is complete.
+- Supports other devices just by annotating ``@Iphone,Iphone_6S_Plus`` or ``Android,Samsung_Galaxy_S5``

+   the list of supported devices https://www.browserstack.com/list-of-browsers-and-platforms?product=automate